-Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
+Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is recommended as a maintenance treatment for overuse injuries.
 Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If you have recently injured the supinator muscle or have unexplained pain that has just started in the elbow and thumb, use Biofreeze.
 Rub the gel onto the elbow and down the front of the arm to the thumb.

 Elbow / Wrist Ice Wrap For Cold Treatment and Compression

 Warm Therapy for Post Injury and Chronic Elbow, Wrist and Thumb Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat unlike other heating creams and gels.
 It works well for post-injury pain and stiffness as well as chronic arthritis pain as it can be applied several times a day.
 To treat the supinator muscle, apply Sombra to the elbow and forearm rubbing it down into the base of the thumb to ease the pain.
 NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.